As a longtime pearl aficionado, I understand the allure of these timeless gems and the importance of finding the best place to buy pearls online.

 Top 4 Best Places to Buy Pearl Jewelry Online

-If you need the list quick, here are my top picks for finding quality pearl jewelry from reputable online dealers.
+If you need the list quick, here are my top picks for finding quality pearl jewelry after reviewing and comparing reputable online dealers.
 Keep reading for more information about each of these shops.

 1. James Allen

-James Allen is by far the best place to purchase pearls from.
+After researching, comparing, and consulting different options, I find James Allen to be the best place to purchase pearls from.

-They have a wide range of options when it comes to pearl jewelry, whether you're looking for small pearls or large.
-When shopping for pearls, luster is the most important factor.
-Luster is the light reflected off the surface of the pearl.
+They have a comprehensive range of options when it comes to pearl jewelry, whether you're looking for small pearls or large.

 Spinning those earrings slowly really lets you see the iridescence and beauty of the light reflected off those earrings, don't you think?